 There's no particular thing you have to write about, simply jot down whatever's going through your mind, whether it's a friendship problem or holiday plans for next summer.

 While some people may enjoy writing pages about their day, others find this to be a daunting prospect.
 If this is the case for you, don't worry!
 You could try taking up a one-line-a-day journal.
-These often span across five years and all you need to do is write one line about your day every day.
-This is a slightly lower-effort option, but no less fun.
+These often span over five years.
+All you need to do is write one line about your day every day.
+This is a lower-effort option, but just as enjoyable.

 2. Clay modelling

-Numerous studies have shown just how beneficial being in nature is for people's mental well-being, and with winter coming to an end and warm weather fast approaching, now's the perfect time to take up hiking.
+Numerous studies have shown just how beneficial being in nature is for people's mental well-being.
+With winter coming to an end and warm weather fast approaching, now's the perfect time to take up hiking.

 Fill a backpack with snacks, grab a friend or just your earphones, and get yourself outside.
-If you're feeling ambitious, you could hike somewhere more extreme like a mountain, but if not, your local park works just as well — the important thing is being outside and creating an active life.
+If you're feeling ambitious, you can try hiking somewhere advanced such as a mountain, but if not, your local park works just as well — the important thing is being outside and building an active lifestyle.

-If you want to make walking a habit, you could try incorporating it into your everyday life, such as by walking to school as opposed to going by transport.
+If you want to make walking a habit, you can try incorporating it into your everyday life, such as by walking to school instead of going by transport.

-Coloring is a hobby many of us engaged with when we were young, but tend to drift away from it as we get older.
+Coloring is a hobby many of us loved when we were young but drifted away from as we got older.
 However, the last few years have seen a resurgence of interest in coloring, with many beginning to appreciate just how much of a calming, low-effort activity it is.
-Studies suggest that coloring is able to decrease feelings of fatigue and body aches, making it a great hobby to take up if you're someone an active lifestyle.
+Studies suggest that coloring can decrease feelings of fatigue and body aches, making it a great hobby to take up if you're someone with an active, toiling lifestyle.

-Its popularity means that you can get coloring books on pretty much whatever interests you; nature, animals, space, Stranger Things - it's all out there, so grab a coloring book and pens and enjoy an hour or two of therapeutic coloring.
+Coloring's popularity means that you can get coloring books on pretty much whatever interests you; nature, animals, space, Marvel — it's all out there, so grab a coloring book and pens and enjoy an hour or two of therapeutic coloring.
 A great thing about this hobby is it can be equally enjoyed alone or with someone else.

-With gardening, you not only get the satisfaction of helping plants thrive, but you also get numerous health benefits.
-Studies show that gardening is good for mental health, improves the immune system, and can even help you sleep better.
+Not only is it satisfying to help plants thrive, but gardening also provides numerous health benefits.
+Studies suggest that gardening is good for mental health, improves the immune system, and can even help you sleep better.

-Colourful flowers like daffodils and sunflowers are great to grow if you're after something that will give you purely aesthetic appeal, while vegetables such as carrots and onions are a good option if you want to grow something that will give you a physical, useful reward.
-Gardening will leave you refreshed, and your garden looking amazing!
+Colourful flowers like daffodils and sunflowers are great to grow if you're after something that provides aesthetic appeal, while vegetables such as carrots and onions are a good option if you want to grow something that will grant you a physical, useful reward.
+Gardening will leave you revitalised as well as make your garden look amazing!

-If you're the type of person who enjoys collecting memories and being creative, then try starting a scrapbook.
-For this hobby, all you need to do is buy a scrapbook from your local arts and crafts store, and have fun filling the pages with photos, notes, washi tapes, and stickers.
+If you're the type of person who enjoys collecting memories and indulging in creativity, then you may find it worthwhile to start a scrapbook.
+To get involved in this hobby, all you need to do is buy a scrapbook from your local arts and crafts store and then have fun filling the pages with photos, notes, washi tapes, and stickers.
 You can make it as maximalist or as minimalist as you like.

-Scrapbooks are a more fun way of preserving memories compared to storing photos on your phone or in an album, and also make great gifts for friends and family.
-They're fun to create, and remind you of all the amazing things that have happened in your life, as well as raise excitement about the things yet to come that will soon be recorded in your scrapbook!
+Scrapbooks are a more exciting way of preserving memories compared to plain old photo albums.
+They're also fun to make and a good reminder of all the amazing things that have happened in your life, as well as make you look forward to the things yet to come that will soon be recorded in your scrapbook!

 Baking is a highly popular hobby, and for good reason.
-Not only is the process enjoyable, but the end result is a reward in itself, not to mention how delicious it'll leave your kitchen smelling!
+Not only is the end result a reward in itself, but the process is enjoyable and will leave your kitchen smelling delicious!

 Part of baking's appeal is how versatile it is; no matter your level of expertise, there's a recipe out there for you.
 If you consider yourself a total newbie to baking, why not try baking these three-ingredient peanut butter cookies or this easy chocolate fudge cake.

-If you're someone who enjoys creative activities, then the Japanese art of kintsugi is the perfect activity for you to try.
+If you're someone who considers themselves creative, then the Japanese art of kintsugi is the perfect activity for you to try.